 - Wood Chips

-At Parma Post and Pole we deal with Wood shavings, wood chips, and sawdust.
+At Parma Post and Pole we deal with Wood shavings, and wood chips.

 Using wood shavings as livestock bedding has been proven to be a suitable choice.
 Wood shavings provide comfort, absorbency, and warmth.
 When purchasing your wood shavings, verify the shavings are clean to prevent potential health hazards to your animals.
 Also, some woods are toxic, like cherry.